-For astronomical purposes, you will probably find it more satisfying to use a Keplerian telescope rather than a Galilean one. in a Keplerian telescope, a concave lens is in the eyepiece.
-The flat side is closest to your eye, and the convex side points into the tube.
+For astronomical purposes, you will probably find it more satisfying to use a Keplerian telescope rather than a Galilean one.
+The Keplerian telescope uses two convex lenses, the objective lens is a lower dioptric power than the ocular lens.
+The distance between the lenses is the sum of their focal lengths.
 This telescope will not focus at the same place that the Galilean one does.
 You will have to adjust it differently to get a clear image.
 Having done so, you will find that this telescope inverts the image, but at the same time gives you a larger one - it does not magnify more but it gives a larger field of view.
 You may be able to fit the entire moon into your field of view.
+So, to invert the image, an erector or prism is used which makes it longer and heavier.
+However, since the visual field is greater and the image is better, it generally is more costly.